bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 73°
-- Cloudy
+- Clear
-- 89% humidity
+- 81% humidity
-- 12 mph wind
+- 9 mph wind
-- 100% cloud cover
+- 33% cloud cover
 - 35 AQI 🟩
 - 0.05 inches of rain in the past 24 hours